timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC07 - Deleting a medicine short form**

-Guarantees: The short form for the medicine will be removed only if the short form exist for the medicine.
+Guarantees: The short form for the medicine will be removed.

 **MSS**

 1. User adds a short form [U07](#use-case-uc06---adding-a-medicine-short-form).
-2. User chose to delete the short form.
+2. User chooses to delete the short form.
 3. PharmHub updates Medicine list with an empty short form.
 <br>**Use case ends**